 Cost-Sharing - Cost-sharing refers to amounts that a member has to pay when services or drugs are received.
 (This is in addition to our plan's monthly premium.)
-Cost-sharing includes any combination of the following three types of payments: (1) any deductible amount a plan may impose before services or drugs are covered; (2) any fixed "copayment" amount that a plan requires when a specific service or drug is received; or (3) any "coinsurance" amount, a percentage of the total amount paid for a service or drug that a plan requires when a specific service or drug is received; you may not pay all applicable cost-sharing at the time you receive the services, and we will send you a bill later for the cost-sharing.
+Cost-sharing includes any combination of the following three types of payments: (1) any deductible amount a plan may impose before services or drugs are covered; (2) any fixed "copayment" amount that a plan requires when a specific service or drug is received; or (3) any "coinsurance" amount, a percentage of the total amount paid for a service or drug that a plan requires when a specific service, and we will send you a pay all applicable cost-sharing.
 For example, if you receive nonpreventive care during a scheduled preventive care visit, we may bill you later for the cost-sharing in effect on the order date (although we will not cover the item unless you still have coverage for it on the date you receive it) and you may be required to pay the cost-sharing when the item is ordered.
 For outpatient prescription drugs, the order date is the date that the pharmacy processes the order after receiving all of the information they need to fill the prescription.